Terror notes: On Matthew Betts' "HMS Terror"

 15. "reaching Campbell Island on 12 December, where both ships ran aground on shoals.
 The ships were easily warped off"

-Relatively quick success doesn't always equal ease.
+Relatively quick success doesn't always mean it was easy.
 Cunningham:

 13th Sunday Fine: Sighted Campbells Island at 7 AM: commenced beating up the Harbour at 10 and continued beating until 6 PM when Ship got aground in Stays, on a reef that runs out: hove her aback and got an Anchor out astern and used every other means in our power to get her off but of no avail as the Tide was ebbing: commenced pumping the fresh water out of the Tanks to lighten her and continued all night: at 1/2 past 3 AM of the 14th Succeeded in getting her off without any injury at high water and safely Anchored her after which the people turned in for a few hours rest – a thing which they much wanted.
 The Erebus Kindly sent her boats to assist us herself having touched twice in getting [in]: the after part of the [day] clearing up the Ship and watering: got the small observatory on shore.